RocketChat/docs-old/resources/frequently-asked-questions/ldap-faq.md

 <details>

 <summary>How will this affect my air-gapped (no internet connection) environment?
-Can’t we just pull from our intranet easily anyway?</summary>
+CanÃÂ¢ÃÂÃÂt we just pull from our intranet easily anyway?</summary>

 If the Rocket.Chat server is air-gapped but integrated with an internal LDAP server, then there is a need to apply for an enterprise edition license to access the complete suite of advanced LDAP/SAML/Oauth features when you upgrade.